 - Download our Moving to Buenos Aires Guide (PDF)

-Expats looking to find work in Buenos Aires can look forward to a relatively fast-paced environment and bustling metropolis.
+Expats contemplating working in Buenos Aires can look forward to a relatively fast-paced environment and bustling metropolis.
 This city is home to the highest population density in the country.
-There are many opportunities, but expats who only speak English may have a tough go of it – the language of business in Argentina is predominantly Spanish.
-For employees being relocated by a larger corporation, visas are usually dealt with by their employer.
-In either case, see Visas for Argentina for more details.
+There are many opportunities, but if you only speak English, you may have a tough go of it – Argentina’s business language is predominantly Spanish.
+If you’re being relocated by a larger corporation, visas are usually dealt with by your employer.

 Job market in Buenos Aires

-Expat positions in large multinationals, such as the banking industry, oil and gas, and IT, are well established in Buenos Aires.
-The tourism, agriculture and creative industries have also been thriving in recent years.
-Many expats teach English and offer services such as business translations, web business management and design.
+Many foreigners teach English and offer services such as business translations, web business management and design.
+TEFL certification is now required at most language institutions.
 Anything that only requires internet and a laptop seems to be the bread and butter of many foreigners vying for a place under the Argentinian sun.

-Additionally, due to relatively low local salaries, Buenos Aires seems to be an outsourcing hub.
-If an expat can speak another foreign language (and of course add the knowledge of native-level English) the call centre industry presents opportunities.
-Expats need to be aware, however, that they will be competing with well-versed Argentinians working in this industry.
+Due to relatively low local salaries, Buenos Aires seems to be an outsourcing hub.
+If you can speak another foreign language (and add knowledge of native-level English), the call centre industry presents opportunities.
+However, you’ll be competing with well-versed Argentinians working in this industry.

-Lastly, as an entrepreneur or businessperson, expats could consider Buenos Aires as a low-capital start-up location.
+Lastly, entrepreneurs and businesspeople could consider Buenos Aires a low-capital start-up location.
 Labour is widely available and not as expensive as in Europe or the US.
-There are opportunities everywhere, but working around bureaucracy and general 'system failure' can be crippling.
-Getting started in Buenos Aires is definitely not for the faint-hearted.
+Recent regulatory reforms have made foreign investment easier, although working around bureaucracy and general ‘system failure’ can still be challenging.

 Finding a job in Buenos Aires

-For expats, being fluent or near fluent in Spanish will determine the kind of opportunities available when looking for work in Buenos Aires.
+Your fluency in Spanish will determine the kind of opportunities available when looking for work in Buenos Aires.
 With no knowledge of Spanish, options will be limited and daily survival in Buenos Aires will be fairly difficult.
-That said, there are still jobs and companies that cater specifically to foreigners.
+That said, there are still jobs and companies that cater specifically to expats, particularly in the expanding technology sector, where English skills are valued.

-Expats trying to find a job in Buenos Aires are advised to visit the city before relocating to determine if it is indeed a place they could enjoy living in long term.
+If you’re trying to find a job in Buenos Aires, you’re advised to visit the city before relocating to determine if it is indeed a place you could enjoy living in the long term.
 Research and networking should start early on through expat groups, forums, playgroups and family days.
 These are great places to make new friends in similar circumstances.
 It is also important to keep in mind that who you know goes a long way in Argentina.
 Never be afraid to make use of connections to get a job.

 Work culture in Buenos Aires

 Formal or first-time meetings start with a handshake for both women and men.
-Friends or colleagues who know each other well usually greet with a kiss on the cheek.
+Friends or colleagues who know each other well usually greet each other with a kiss on the cheek.

-The pace of business in Argentina feels slower than in the US or Europe and email response rates follow suit.
-For urgent emails, expats can follow up their email with a phone call or in person.
-Expats should be punctual for business appointments, but be prepared to wait 30 minutes or so for associates.
+The pace of business in Argentina feels slower than in the US or Europe, and email response rates follow suit.
+For urgent emails, you can follow up your email by phone call or in person.
+Be punctual for business appointments, but be prepared to wait 30 minutes or so for associates.
 Meetings tend to follow a more relaxed pace, with more time devoted to socialising and building relationships.

-Dressing well is important in Argentina, with suits and ties common in more formal industries like finance.
-Argentinian women are generally elegant and well-dressed, whereas men who work in less formal environments like advertising or design prefer not to wear ties.
-Men with long hairstyles are also common.
+Dressing well is important in Argentina, and suits and ties are common in more formal industries like finance.
+Argentinian women are generally elegant and well-dressed across industries, whereas men who work in less formal environments like advertising or design prefer not to wear ties.
+Long hairstyles are common across genders.

 Further reading